CSCfi/csc-user-guide/docs/cloud/rahti4/networking.md

 !!! warning "egress IP may change"

     The egress IP of Rahti might change in the future.
 For example, if several versions of Rahti are run in parallel each will have a different IP.
-Or if a mayor change in the underlining network infrastructure happens.
+Or if a major change in the underlining network infrastructure happens.